The 15 Best B2B Customer Support Software in 2025: Free & Paid Options

 Trusted by leading technical companies

 Plain powers customer support for some of the most respected names in B2B software: n8n (workflow automation), Vercel (frontend cloud), Cursor (AI code editor), Tines (security automation), Ashby (recruiting), Sourcegraph (code intelligence), Granola (meeting intelligence), Vapi (AI voice), Raycast (productivity), Stytch (auth), and Sanity (content platform).
-These companies chose Plain because traditional helpdesks couldn't handle their multi-channel, technical support needs.

 Unified business communication

-Plain's core strength is consolidating all your B2B customer communications—Slack, Teams, Discord, email, and in-app messages—into one lightning-fast interface.
+Plain's core strength is consolidating all your B2B customer communications — Slack, Teams, Discord, email, and in-app messages — into one lightning-fast interface.
 Unlike traditional help desks that treat business messaging as an afterthought, Plain was built from the ground up for how B2B customers actually communicate.

 Plain customers report 30–50% faster response times and up to 40% lower costs compared to traditional support tools, with an average 42% reduction in response times.